My mother said I lacked ambition.

 Although I had started to tap into something deeper — something more aligned with my intrinsic motivation, that was happening mostly outside the confines of my day-to-day job.

-My re-assessment of values and priorities were helping me figure out what mattered, but they left me an increasingly bad fit for the corporate world.
+My re-assessment of values and priorities was helping me figure out what mattered, but they left me an increasingly bad fit for the corporate world.
 When I talked about things that excited me — I found very few others that shared the same interests.
 When I came up with new ideas or experiments, I was told I was naive or that I needed to learn how things worked.

 It wasn’t anyone’s fault…I was still trying to fit a square peg into a round hole.